sarahgj317/Smartsheet/README.md

 3. download_path : Change download path variable to a folder you want.
 The advantage of using os.path.join is that you dont need to change the slashes when running this code in windows versus Mac
-# Smartsheet
- Export Smartsheet sheet contents to an Excel File